itsmeyaw/Too-Good-To-Waste/README.md

 ## Architecture

-For the system, we use Flutter for our frontend as its offer seamless development for multiple mobile OSes (Android and iOS).
+For the system, we use Flutter for our frontend as it offer seamless development for multiple mobile OSes (Android and iOS).
 This allows us to reach far more users without blowing the development complexities.